 Americans have a lot of stuff.

 A billion dollar industry has been created so we have a place to keep our belongings.
 Whether you live in a log cabin mansion or a tiny house constructed from a log cabin kit, you can have storage issues.
-Try some of the following suggestions to help organize your log cabin.
+Try some of the following suggestions on organizing log cabins to get your stuff under control!

 Arts and Crafts Storage